awsdocs/aws-doc-sdk-examples/cpp/example_code/cross-service/topics_and_queues/README.md

 ```
-Would you like to add an attribute to this message? (y/n) y
+Add an attribute to this message? (y/n) y
 ```

 If you added a filter to one of the subscriptions, you can choose to add a filtering attribute to the message.